Sahal-Rasheed/WorkLog-WebApp/README.md

 ---

-Built with ❤️ using Encore.ts and React
+Built with ❤️ using Supabase and React